linkerd/linkerd-examples/k8s-daemonset/README.md

 Note: namerd stores dtabs with the Kubernetes master via the [CustomResourceDefinitions APIs](https://kubernetes.io/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/), which requires a cluster running Kubernetes 1.8+.
+If using a cluster running Kubernetes < 1.8, and ThirdPartyResources are enabled in the cluster, you can use [namerd-legacy.yml](/k8s/namerd-legact.yml) to store dtabs with ThirdPartyResources since CustomResourceDefinitions are not supported.

 Those commands will create the dtab resource, create the namerd config file, start namerd, create the "external" and "internal" namespaces in namerd, create